fsprojects/Paket/docs/content/index.md

 The project is hosted on [GitHub][gh] where you can [report issues][issues], fork the project and submit pull requests.

-Please see the [Quick contributing guide in the README][readme] for contribution gudelines.
+Please see the [Quick contributing guide in the README][readme] for contribution guidelines.

 The library is available under MIT license, which allows modification and redistribution for both commercial and non-commercial purposes.
 For more information see the [License file][license].